Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Differentially-private consensus tracking

-For the first term on the right hand side of the preceding inequality, we bound it using the fact that there exists a $T\geq 0$ such that $0<\|W^k\|\leq 1-\chi^k |\rho_2|$ holds for all $k\geq T$ (see Lemma \ref{Le:rho_2}).
-Also note that $\|\Pi\|=1$.
-Hence, equation (\ref{eq:Ev_k}) implies the following relationship for all $k\geq T$:
+For the first term on the right hand side of the preceding inequality, we bound it using the fact that there exists a $k_0\geq 0$ such that $0<\|W^k\|\leq 1-\chi^k |\rho_2|$ holds for all $k\geq k_0$ (see Lemma \ref{Le:rho_2}).
+Hence, equation (\ref{eq:Ev_k}) implies the following relationship for all $k\geq k_0$: